trussworks/Engineering-Playbook/docs/infrasec/ci_cd.md

   or redeploy from these unaltered artifacts for different points in code.

-- DO: Pin the version of everything using deterministic, calculated tags, like the git commit digest, a unix timestamp, or a combination.[^1]
+- DO: Pin the version of everything using deterministic, calculated tags, like the git commit digest, a Unix timestamp, or a combination.[^1]

 <details>
 ### Semantic Versioning